Increased success probability in Hardy's nonlocality: Theory and demonstration: Nonlocality and entanglement

 with $\lfloor n/2 \rfloor$ denotes the floor of $n/2$.
-These two quantities $P_\text{nonlocal}$ and $S(\rho_{\lfloor n/2 \rfloor})$ are compared in Fig.~\ref{fig:entanglement} as a function of the transformation coefficient $A$ and the size $n$.
+These two quantities $P_\text{success}$ and $S(\rho_{\lfloor n/2 \rfloor})$ are compared in Fig.~\ref{fig:entanglement} as a function of the transformation coefficient $A$ and the size $n$.
 Apparently, their behavior are completely different.
-While $P_\text{nonlocal}$ increases to a maximum and then decreases sharply, $S(\rho_{\lfloor n/2 \rfloor})$ grows monotonically.
+While $P_\text{success}$ increases to a maximum and then decreases sharply, $S(\rho_{\lfloor n/2 \rfloor})$ grows monotonically.
 It implies that high entanglement does not always correlate to high nonlocality \cite{Junge2011, Brunner2005, Vidick2011}.
-Another trend is observed when $S(\rho_{\lfloor n/2 \rfloor})$ and $P_\text{nonlocal}$ are plotted as a function of $n$ for different $A$, shown in Fig.~\ref{fig:entanglement}b.
-Only for optimal $A$, $P_\text{nonlocal}$ and $S(\rho_{\lfloor n/2 \rfloor})$ approach a constant as $n$ grows, as shown by solid circles in Fig.~\ref{fig:entanglement}b.
-Parallel analyses under a different bipartition for one- versus-the-rest of the system, and using the positive partial transpose (PPT), also show monotonic increases \cite{sm}.
+Another trend is observed when $S(\rho_{\lfloor n/2 \rfloor})$ and $P_\text{success}$ are plotted as a function of $n$ for different $A$, shown in Fig.~\ref{fig:entanglement}b.
+Only for optimal $A$, $P_\text{success}$ and $S(\rho_{\lfloor n/2 \rfloor})$ approach a constant as $n$ grows, as shown by solid circles in Fig.~\ref{fig:entanglement}b.
+Parallel analyses under a different bipartition for one-versus-the-rest of the system, and using the positive partial transpose (PPT), also show monotonic increases, as shown in detail in Appendix C.